rosagold/Arduino-DAC/README.md

 Known Bugs
 ----------
-Currently, this project only work for `8` channels.
+Currently, the firmware only work for `8` channels, even if the board is build with only 6 physical channels.